ldups/react-minesweeper/README.md

 # React Minesweeper

 I created this project to learn more about React.
-The project is deployed on [GitHub Pages](https://ldups.github.io/react-minesweeper/).
+The project is deployed on GitHub Pages- try it [here](https://ldups.github.io/react-minesweeper/)!

 ## Resources Used
 ### React Tutorial